redhat-cip/edeploy/README.rst

 The ``VERBOSE`` variable if set to ``1`` on the kernel command line, it turns on the -x of bash to ease the understanding of faulty commands

+The ``ONSUCCESS`` variable defines what shall be edeploy behavior if the installed succeed.
+Four possible values :
+``kexec`` mode will use kexec to boot immediately the installed OS.
+``reboot`` mode will reboot the server once installed.
+``halt`` mode will turn the server off once installed.
+``console`` mode will offer a console on the server once installed.

 Please note that ``RSERV_PORT``, ``HTTP_PORT`` are given here as an example to override the default settings 831 & 80 respectively.